mhBrice/thesis/article3/article3.md

 species range shifts and adapting management strategies, but this will likely be challenging as there is not a single broad‐scale response of recruitment dynamics.
-Saplings of three out of four temperate species experienced northward range shifts in the last decades.
-However, disturbances may sometimes impede these shifts, as we observed for *B. alleghaniensis*, and they should therefore be taken into account in future studies on range shifts.
+Saplings of three out of four temperate species experienced northward range shifts in the last decades, consistent with climate change predictions.
+However, disturbances may modulate these shifts.
+Given that forests are increasingly disturbed by human activities, future studies should attempt to improve our understanding on how disturbances influence the capacity of species to migrate.
 Moreover, downslope trends in sapling distributions at their northern margins may indicate the onset of an expansion from marginal populations found on hilltops.
 Overall, our findings suggest that tree recruitment was only weakly related to broad‐scale